 •Programme Director of Creative Arts Practice course, NICAP, Culture Lab.
 Module leading and teaching on core modules.
 Design, development and delivery of a range of programmes of study at various levels, including entirely new courses.

-• Lecturer in Digital Media
+• Digital Media at Culture Lab

 • To contribute to the development of the subject area, making suggestions for revision or improvement and taking responsibility for innovative design and delivery of modules and assessment methods to an appropriate standard.